narenbac/Data-Science-and-ML_Projects/README.md

 ### 3. [SUV Car Predictions](https://github.com/narenbac/Data-Science-and-ML_Projects/tree/master/SUV%20Car%20Predictions)
 From social network ads, the dataset prepared for user details and whether a user purchased a SUV car or not.
 Here I used the dataset to analyse and trained a machine learning model to predict SUV Car sales in future based on the user details.
 - Problem Type: Classification
-- Algorithm: Logistic Regression
+- Algorithm: Support Vector Classifier
-- Accuracy: 88 %
+- Accuracy: 94.87 %

 ### 4. [Titanic Data](https://github.com/narenbac/Data-Science-and-ML_Projects/tree/master/Titanic%20Data)
 The dataset is of Titanic Sinking Disaster and it contains all the passenger's details.
 There were some people who were lucky to survive.
 In this project I have explored the data to analyse which factors were made people more lucky to get survived.
 And I tried machine learning from the disaster for prediction of survivals.